SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/Backends/DEFAULT_RASTERIZER.md

 - accumulate start covers for left-of-band influence

 For a newcomer, the most important thing to understand is that the linearizer is not the hot coverage emitter.
 It is the preparation step that turns arbitrary contour geometry into a stable retained scanning payload.

+### Residual transform application

+The prepared `LinearGeometry` passed to `CreateRasterizableGeometry(...)` carries scale-baked points — the effective X/Y scale of the drawing matrix has already been absorbed into the flattened contour, so curve subdivision happens at device-scale precision.
+The remaining rotation, shear, translation, and perspective is handed to the rasterizer as a separate `Matrix4x4 residual`, which the linearizer applies per-point where the contour is read: at segment emission time in `ProcessContained` / `ProcessUncontained` for fills, and at bounds / closure / contour-segment construction sites in the stroke linearizer.

+This split keeps the scale-baked geometry cacheable across frames (text and panning workloads reuse the same bake at a fixed zoom) while letting per-frame rotation or translation ride through the rasterizer without re-subdividing curves.

 ### Contained lines